 Identify the Cost of Having ‘No Learning’ – comes from the Free Guide – Are You Struggling To Demonstrate The Return On Investment You Get From Your Training Providers?

-You may be asked to put forward a case for training to justify the spend.
-This is a little like evaluating the training that has happened because ultimately your goal is to understand the return on investment.
+Why identify the cost of having ‘No Learning’?
+You may have to put forward a case for training to justify the spend.
+This is a little like evaluating the training that has happened.
+Ultimately, your goal is to understand the return on investment.

-An alternative way of understanding the return on investment is to look at the cost of not having the learning take place.
+An alternative way of understanding the return on investment is to look at the cost of no learning taking place.
 According to a Gallup poll, one of the primary reasons that employees leave their jobs is for alternate career advancement opportunities.
-The Line Manager can influence at least 75% of the reasons for voluntary turnover, and contrary to popular belief, turnover isn’t always down to money.
+The Line Manager can influence at least 75% of the reasons for voluntary turnover.
+And contrary to popular belief, turnover isn’t always down to money.